 Jóhann Eyfells created homages to cairns of rocks and molten lava being used as signposts and landmarks to help travelers find their way.
 If you want to see the landscape in new ways, have a look through the keyhole and other nooks for a focused view to the other side.
 There are a few variations around the city, but this one sits along the shore for even more interesting sights at every angle!

 Einar Jónsson statue walk

-Considered the “first” sculptor of Iceland, there are many works by Einar Jónsson adorning the Reykjavik outdoors.
-He drew his inspirations from Iceland’s history, culture, and folklore as well as other sources, near and far.
-A bit of a maverick and very imaginative, you can wander the Einar Jónsson Museum to the National Theater and around Tjornin Pond admiring his work as part of the Reykjavik outdoor art scene.
+Considered the “first” sculptor of Iceland, there are many works by Einar Jónsson adorning Reykjavik outdoors.
+He drew his inspiration from Iceland’s history, culture, and folklore as well as other sources, near and far.
+A bit of a maverick and very imaginative, you can wander the Einar Jónsson Museum to the National Theater and around Tjornin Pond, admiring his work as part of the Reykjavik outdoor art scene.

 By the National Art Museum, across the traffic circle, you’ll find the Outlaws.
 One of his first pieces, it debuted in Copenhagen in 1901.
 The Danes were apparently not that impressed, but we loved it because it represents the iconic free spirit often featured in folktales.
 Carrying his wife and child, protected by his loyal dog (or is that a wolf?), he toils onward, a symbol of strength and independence!

 Seemingly inspired by the story of St. George and the dragon, this work shows a knight bravely slaying a dragon as he frees a damsel in distress.
 Good triumphs over evil, and all is well in the world, at least for that moment.
 Plus, you get fantastic views of the pond.